iLib-js/ilib-mono/README.md

 Assumptions About the Loaded Files
 -------------------

+For files with a ".js" or ".mjs" extension, the file is treated as a Javascript file.
+It will be loaded as code, and the module will be returned to the caller.

-No assumptions are made about the contents of the files other than these:
+For other file extensions, no assumptions are made about the contents of the files other than these:

 - the file is a text file
 - the text is encoded in UTF-8

-Specifically, no assumption is made as to the format of the file, making it equally possible to load json files as well as yaml files.
+Specifically, no assumption is made as to the format of the file, making it equally possible to load json files, csv files, or yaml files.

 Full JS Docs
 --------------------